Description

 1.Emollient

-This means hto soften the skin."
-Camellia oil works well on our skin.
-If you apply it to your heel, you will experience the softening attribute of the oil.
+This means, "to soften the skin."
+Camellia oil works quite effectively.
+If you apply it to your heel, you will experience the softening attributes of the oil.

 2.Sun Block

-Camellia oil can be used as a sunscreen for sea bathing because it has a strong ultraviolet absorption blocking feature. *Please use colorless Camellia oil.
-Ultraviolet radiation reaching the Earthfs surface is divided into two types, UV-A and UV-B. UV-A is also called the "everyday ultraviolet radiationh and has a long wavelength.
-It penetrates at the depth of the skin to cause wrinkles and sagging of the skin. @ UV-B is also called the "leisure ultraviolet radiation.h It has a short wavelength and is powerful.
-It is the radiation that causes reddening and inflammation (sunburn) of the skin.
-It is also the cause of blotches and freckles or carcinogens that lead to skin cancer.
-Please note, Camellia oil protects from UV-B but not from UV-A.
+Camellia oil can be used as a sunscreen for sea bathing because it has a strong ultraviolet absorption blocking attributes.
+For sunblock, please use only colorless camellia oil.
+Ultraviolet radiation reaching the Earthfs surface is divided into two types, UVA and UVB.
+UVA is also called the "everyday ultraviolet radiation" and has a long wavelength.
+It penetrates at the depth of the skin to cause wrinkles and sagging of the skin.
+UVB is also called the "leisure ultraviolet radiation."
+It has a short wavelength and is more powerful, causing reddening and inflammation (sunburn).
+It is also the cause of blotches, freckles, and carcinogens that lead to skin cancer.
+Please note, Camellia oil protects from UVB but not from UVA.

-This oil supplies the oil content to skin where it is needed.
-It works well on skin that has less oil content such as rough or dry skin.
-Also, if men use this oil after shaving, the oil will condition the skin and has an antiseptic effect to help prevent shaving burn.
+This oil supplies the right type of oil where it is needed.
+It works well on skin that has less natural oil such as rough or dry skin.
+Also, if men use this oil after shaving, the oil will condition the skin and its antiseptic effect will help prevent razor burn.

 The Western name "Camellia"

-The Western name for this flower is "Camellia (Kamelie in German, camelia in French)g.
-It was originally named after the missionary Joseph Camel who was Bohemian.
-He introduced Eastern Asian plants into Manila.
-A Swedish botanist known as Carl von Linne (1707-1778)named this genus "Camellia" for Latin name in commemoration of Camel, then named the species gJaponicah that means the plants from Japan in Latin.
-So he thought of an academic name "Camellia Japonica Linne" for this Camellia plant.
+The Western name for this flower is "Camellia" (Kamelie in German, Camelia in French).
+It was originally named after the missionary Georg Joseph Kamel, a Bohemian.
+He introduced Eastern Asian plants into the Philippines.
+The Swedish botanist Carl Linnaeus (1707-1778)_named this genus "Camellia" in commemoration of Kamel, then named the species "Japonica," simply meaning "from Japan."